Fort Knox Job Fair

 Facility Access Information

-To AVOID WAIT TIME at the Visitor Center, it is highly recommended individuals without a DOD/MIL ID, submit their access information PRIOR to the event date via the link below.
-NO LATER THAN 5:00pm EST on Monday, November 30, 2017.
+While Fort Knox does not require a pre-approved "Access Roster," to AVOID WAIT TIME at the Visitor Center, it is highly recommended individuals submit their access information PRIOR to the event date via the RecruitMilitary link below.
+Roster MUST include information for all sections in order to be processed.
+To be reviewed for approval prior to the event date, please submit the appropriate information NO LATER THAN 5:00pm EST on Monday, July 9, 2018.
 If you have not submitted information for the access roster by the above mentioned deadline, please allow extra time on the morning of the event to allow for the screening process.

 **Educational Entities – You are required to “request base access” in order to attend the events on Army installations.
 This is base protocol and must be completed between you and this specific base.
 Please follow the link www.goarmyed.com and the directions in the following link: (ACES Field Call).
 Please email evidence of approval to firstname.lastname@example.org